In 1959, Henry Stone recorded James Brown and his band performing a number called the “Mashed Potatoes.”

 At the time, James Brown was on contract with Syd Nathan of King Records, so Stone had WMBM radio DJ King Coleman cut the lead vocals, and kept James way back in the mix.
 The song was pressed up on Dade Records under a pseudonymous band name and released in 1960.

 Listed also is the warehouse address for Henry Stone’s distribution operation.
-When he first moved to Florida, he set up shop near downtown Miami.
+When he first moved to Florida, Stone set up shop near downtown Miami.
 After that, he moved to what is now Little Havana.
-Next, he moved to what is now Little Haiti; 4204 NW 2nd Ave, eight blocks from Wynwood.
+Next, he set up in what is now Little Haiti; 4204 NW 2nd Ave, eight blocks north of Wynwood.
 From there, he built and built and built his distribution business until he had to buy a city block in Hialeah to house all his lines of independent records.
 “The Mashed Potatoes” helped him do it.